Beraliv/wta.top20/RESEARCH.md

 ### By design

 Here I want to sum up all the metrics above
-As for me website should be minimalistic, adaptive to work on all devices Anyway it's my vision and I just want to show it
+As for me a website should be minimalistic, adaptive to all devices Anyway it's my vision and I just want to show it

 | \# | Name | Performance | PWA | Accessibility | SEO | Platform | JS Framework | Link |